drj11/zontem0/results.md

 the curious to produce their own comparisons of ZONTEM and other analyses of global temperature change.

-As currently configured, ZONTEM uses the Reference Station Method [HANSENLEBEDEFF1987] to combine data from several metereological stations.
-The method used to combine stations makes a small difference to hemispheric trends [VOSEETAL2005], but in order to eliminate this variable, the comparison is with GISTEMP which also uses Reference Station Method.
+ZONTEM uses the Reference Station
+Method [HANSENLEBEDEFF1987] to combine data from several metereological stations.
+I expect the method used to combine stations to only make a small difference to global trends [VOSEETAL2005], and again I encourage the curious to modify ZONTEM to use a different method of combining stations.